 What does a typical day look like as a health visitor?

 There is no typical day!
 But there are some routine visits that are offered to all families as part of the ‘Healthy Child Programme’ which parents can expect.
 These include:

 - an antenatal visit

 - a new birth visit when the baby is about 10-14 days old

-- a support visit at 6-8 weeks after the birth, with the focus on maternal mental health
+- a support visit at 6-8 weeks after the birth, with a focus on maternal mental health

-- a development reviews for the child at 1 and 2 years old.
+- development reviews for the child at 1 and 2 years old.

 Alongside this, we also run child health clinics for growth monitoring and support as well as extra home visits to families if needed.
 We often have meetings with other professionals such as GPs, social workers and those working in children’s centres.
 It is a flexible service and is led by the needs of the child and what support the parents feel that they need.

 What do you tell parents who are struggling with their mental health?